cdown/zcfan/README.md

 If no trip temperature is reached, the fan will be turned off.

+The fan will also only be reduced once the temperature is now at least 10C below the trip temperature for the current fan state.
+This can be tuned with the config parameter `temp_hysteresis`.

 To override these defaults, you can place a file at `/etc/zcfan.conf` with updated trip temperatures in degrees celsius.
 As an example:

     max_temp 85
     med_temp 70
     low_temp 55
+    temp_hysteresis 20

 ### Hysteresis

 We will only reduce the fan level again once:

-1. The temperature is now at least 10C below the trip point, and
+1. The temperature is now at least `temp_hysteresis` Celsius (default 10C) below the trip point, and
 2. At least 3 seconds have elapsed since the initial trip.

 This avoids unnecessary fluctuations in fan speed.